SOlaCoder005/ms3-ttt/README.md

 ## 1. Overview

-The Tic-Tac-Toe programme intends to pay homage to a simpler time, where competitors would get a one-up on eachother through a simple match of Xs & Os.
+The Tic-Tac-Toe (TTT) programme intends to pay homage to a simpler time, where competitors would get a one-up on eachother through a simple match of Xs & Os.
 This programme operates as traditional TIC-TAC-TOE, however, it has incorporated some additional elements such as emojis instead of X and Os.
 Would you like to play?

 **Features Overview**